Saddam2360/sunnah-life-360/README.md

 flutter pub get
 flutter run -d chrome

+### 🚀 Deployment
+This app is deployed with [Firebase Hosting](https://firebase.google.com/products/hosting)
+To deploy manually, use: `firebase deploy`

 🤝 Contributing
 We welcome Islamic developers and designers
 Please see CONTRIBUTING.md (coming soon).